Personal communication

 Format for bibliography

-Personal communication is not usually referred to in the bibliography, however can be included if they are critical to your argument or are cited frequently.
+Personal communications are not usually referred to in the bibliography, however can be included if they are critical to your argument or are cited frequently.
 Check with your lecturer if you are unsure.

-• References to conversation, letters, email, text messages or AI are usually run in to the text (i.e 'In a conversation with the author on September 15, 2011, Jasper Jones stated that...') or given in a footnote.
+- References to conversation, letters, email, text messages, direct messages sent through social media, or AI are usually cited in the text (i.e 'In a conversation with the author on September 15, 2011, Jasper Jones stated that...') or given in a footnote.

-• Personal communication is not usually referred to the bibliography as it is unpublished (see Manual 14.214).
-Occasionally interviews do appear in bibliographies (see Manual 14.211).
+- Personal communication is not usually referred to the bibliography as it is unpublished.